nicholasjcooper/plumbCNV/README.md

 -----------------------

 This pipeline is build to handle very large microarray datasets.
 Initial testing has been done on 16,000 samples for a 200K SNP array.
 There is no reason foreseeable why 200,000 samples for a million SNPs would not work using the same code, as everything is scalable and NOT linearly dependent on RAM (it is linearly dependent in hard-disk space).
-4GB of RAM is a minimum requirement and things will run more quickly the more memory you have.
+4GB of RAM is a minimum requirement (use low.ram=TRUE) and things will run more quickly the more memory you have.
 20GB or more is recommended for the best performance.
 Terabytes of Hard Disk space may be required for large datasets.
 The code is strongly parallel, and running with multicores is ideal.
 Most of the multicore operation assumes that the cores are immediately accessible (for instance via the R-package 'multicore').
 Use of GRIDs/Clusters is supported for limited operations within the pipeline, mainly to run PennCNV.
 To utilize this functionality you may need to follow the instructions for CLUSTERS/GRIDs just below.
 Most of my running of the pipeline at the DIL lab has used specs like:

 Linux 64bit server
 * Largest dataset: 16,000 samples x 200K SNPs